Salavin/Crestoria-Upscaled-Images/README.md

 None of these images are mine, and all credit goes to Bandi Namco.
 ## Contributing
-To contribute to this project, you can either create an issue under the "Issues" tab for missing arts, or if you decide to download the tool yourself to convert the images yourself, you can fork the repository and create a pull request.
+To contribute to this project on Github, you can either create an issue under the "Issues" tab for missing arts, or if you decide to download the tool yourself to convert the images yourself, you can fork the repository and create a pull request.
 Please make sure that the art goes in the correct folder, and you add the original in the Originals folder.
 ## Q & A
 Q: Why did you host this on Github instead of an image sharing site?